pcossu/SkypeforBusiness_IaC_lab_V4/README.md

 These are the logs before fixing with some errors. https://github.com/pcossu/SkypeforBusiness_IaC_lab_V4/blob/master/issuelogs/Logs-Deploy-failed.zip

-SqlConnectionFailure: Failed to connect to SQL Server
+SqlConnectionFailure: Failed to connect to SQL Server.......

-SqlConnectionFailure: Failed to connect to the SQL server VM-SFB-FE01.skypefb.com\lynclocal.
+SqlConnectionFailure: Failed to connect to the SQL server VM-SFB-FE01.skypefb.com\lynclocal......

-SqlConnectionFailureResolution: Make sure that SQL Server is running and you have enough rights to connect to the server.
+SqlConnectionFailureResolution: Make sure that SQL Server is running and you have enough rights to connect to the server.....

 These are the logs after fixing, deploy was succesfull. https://github.com/pcossu/SkypeforBusiness_IaC_lab_V4/blob/master/issuelogs/Logs-Deploy-successful.zip